-Greg Baldwin is a Miami attorney who practices in the areas of complex commercial litigation defense and white collar criminal defense.
-He focuses his practice on the USA PATRIOT Act, the Bank Secrecy Act (BSA), the Money Laundering Control Act and Office of Foreign Assets Control (OFAC) regulations, as well as anti-money laundering (AML) and OFAC compliance program development and implementation.
+Greg Baldwin is an experienced Miami trial lawyer who practices in the areas of complex commercial litigation defense and white collar criminal defense.
+Mr. Baldwin specializes in litigation involving the USA PATRIOT Act, the Bank Secrecy Act (BSA), the Money Laundering Control Act and Office of Foreign Assets Control (OFAC) regulations, as well as anti-money laundering (AML) and OFAC compliance program development and implementation.
 Mr. Baldwin is a Certified Anti-Money Laundering Specialist.

-As a commercial litigation defense attorney, Mr. Baldwin was responsible for the successful 2017 defense of a foreign sovereign government and one of its key agencies in a $50 million lawsuit.
-Mr. Baldwin secured a complete defense verdict for the sovereign government and limited the claimed $33 million damages against its agency to less than $600,000.
-Mr. Baldwin has also successfully represented numerous businesses in seven-figure civil forfeiture cases, and in numerous BSA regulatory violation investigations and audits.
+As a complex commercial litigation defense attorney, Mr. Baldwin was responsible for the successful defense of a foreign sovereign government and one of its key agencies in a multimillion-dollar lawsuit.
+Mr. Baldwin secured the reversal of a previous $50 million default judgment against both clients, and in 2017, won a complete defense verdict for the sovereign government at trial and subsequently a $2 million award for its agency.

 Mr. Baldwin is a wounded veteran of the Vietnam War.
 He was awarded the Bronze Star, the Purple Heart and the Army Commendation Medal for his service.

 - Cornell Law School, J.D.

 - New York

 - All State Courts in New York